Hearing Health Foundation

-Hearing Health Foundation (HHF) awards grants once a year for the project period of July 1 - June 30.
-A grant represents a mutual joining of interests on the part of HHF, the grantee, and his/her associated institution in the pursuit of a common objective furthering hearing and balance science.
+Hearing Health Foundation (HHF), the largest charity funder of hearing and balance research in the U.S., awards Emerging Research Grants (ERG) annually for the project period of July 1 - June 30.
+An ERG grant is a mutual joining of interests on the part of HHF, the grantee, and their institution in the pursuit furthering hearing and balance science.

-- The primary purpose of HHF Emerging Research Grant is to enable the investigator to become established and/or to produce quality research that will allow him/her to successfully compete for NIH Grants or grants from other sources.
+The primary purpose of the ERG program is to enable the investigator to become established and/or to produce innovative, quality research that will allow him/her to successfully compete for grants from the NIH or other sources.

-- And, the applicant cannot be a current or prior Principal Investigator on a major independent research award (e.g., R00, R03, R21, R01, VA Merit, DoD, or equivalent).
-Prior appointment on fellowship/training grants, or prior service as a Principal Investigator on a mentored career development award, is allowable.
+And, the applicant cannot be a current or prior Principal Investigator (PI) on a major independent research award (e.g., R00, R03, R21, R01, VA Merit, DoD, or equivalent).
+Prior appointment on fellowship/training grants, or prior service as a PI on a mentored career development award, is permissible.

-- For Emerging Research Grants in subject/disease specific areas (e.g. CAPD, Tinnitus, Hyperacusis, Ménière’s Disease), both young and senior established investigators may apply.
-Please note that young investigators will be given priority for funding in these categories.
+For Emerging Research Grants in specific hearing and balance topic areas (e.g. Auditory Processing Disorder, Tinnitus, Hyperacusis, Ménière’s Disease), both early career and senior established investigators may apply.
+Please note that early career investigators will be given priority for funding in these categories.

-The Council of Scientific Trustees (CST), in conjunction with the Scientific Review Committee (SRC) of HHF, will consider the subject of the research, the quality of its design including the data collection and evaluation components, its potential for significant advancement in basic knowledge or clinical application, the available facilities and personnel at the institution in which the research will be carried out, and the qualifications of the investigators.
-In accepting a research grant, the institution and the applicant are responsible for using grant funds only for those purposes set forth in the application and approved in the HHF award letter.
+HHF’s Council of Scientific Trustees (CST), in conjunction with HHF’s Scientific Review Committee (SRC), will consider: the subject of the research; the quality of its design, including the data collection and evaluation components; the potential for significant advancement in basic knowledge or clinical application; the available facilities and personnel at the institution in which the research will be carried out; and the qualifications of the investigators.
+In accepting a research grant, the institution and the investigator(s) are responsible for using grant funds only for purposes set forth in these polices, the application and in the award letter.

 II.
 SUPPORT OF A RESEARCH PROJECT TERMS & CONDITIONS

-A. Approved Project: This is an identified activity or program approved by HHF for support for a specified period of time.
+A. Approved Project: identified activity or program approved by HHF for support.

-D. Awards: An Award will be made in an amount estimated to be needed for one project year up to a maximum of $30,000.
-Awards will only be funded in the research topic areas specified in the Request for Applications.
+C. Awards: An Award will be made in an amount estimated to be needed for one project year up to a maximum of $30,000.
+Awards will only be funded in the research topic areas (e.g. General Hearing Health, Auditory Processing Disorder, Tinnitus, Hyperacusis, Ménière’s Disease) specified in the Request for Applications.

-If an institution requires an allocation for indirect costs that amount may not exceed $3,000 (10% of the total grant award); regardless of the indirect amount, the HHF award will not exceed $30,000.
+If an institution requires an allocation for indirect costs that amount may not exceed $3,000 (10% of the total grant award).
+The total HHF award will not exceed $30,000.
+Double dipping is prohibited.